As a mom and long-time preschool teacher, Ms. Meyers knows which toys get used and which ones wind up in the back of the closet.

-When Choosing Toys for Preschoolers, Think Simplicity and Versatility
+When Choosing the Best Gifts for Preschoolers, Think Simplicity and Versatility

-The latest rage is buying STEM (science, technology, engineering, math) toys for young children with the hope of fostering little geniuses who will one day attend MIT and land high-paying jobs in Silicon Valley.
-But these toys are often over-priced and developmentally inappropriate.
+The latest tempting toys for tots are prominently labelled "STEM," which is an acronym for science, technology, engineering, and math.
+These toys, games, and kits are bought for preschoolers with the hope of fostering little geniuses who will one day attend MIT and land high-paying jobs in Silicon Valley.
+They're typically over-priced, cheaply made, overly complicated, and developmentally inappropriate.
 Kids get easily frustrated with them and parents do, too!

 Visit any preschool or childcare center and you'll see a group of children playing, building, and exploring with old-fashioned wooden blocks.
 Watch and listen for a while and you'll quickly understand all the benefits of owning them.
 Wooden blocks stimulate conversation among kids, teach new vocabulary, and enhance social skills such as sharing, taking turns, and working together as a team.

 Children discuss measurement: How tall should we make it?
 How wide should we build it?
 Are these two square blocks as long as that rectangular one?
 They talk about engineering: Is this strong enough to support that?
 Can this block go under that one?
 Will this big, heavy block make the others collapse?